-A concept is an object embodying a property (including relation) existing in an object.
+A concept is an object embodying a property (which might be a relation) existing in an object.
 The concepts create the discrimination between objects.
-In principle, every concept might apply to more than one object, but actually many apply to one alone.
-As Frege taught, a concept works as a function, being an "unsaturated" objective entity that might apply to multiple terms, one term or zero terms.
+In principle, every concept might apply to more than one object, but actually many apply to one object alone or to no objects.
+As Frege taught, a concept works as a function, being an ‟unsaturated” objective entity that might apply to multiple terms, one term or zero terms.

-I will note, parenthetically, that in the mathematics of today the convention is to define a function as a set of ordered pairs.
+I will note, parenthetically, that in contemporary mathematics the convention is to define a function as a set of ordered pairs.
 This definition implies the assumption that the basic terminology of set theory is prior to the concept of function.
-Such an assumption might satisfy the mathematicians, since in science it is acceptable to adopt certain concepts as primitives without contemplating their metaphysical essence, as long as they are useful as foundational building blocks for the theories at stake.
-In philosophy, however, we may not act that way, for the analysis of the metaphysical essence of concepts is the very core of our work.
-From a metaphysical point of view, it is clear that the terms of set theory cannot precede the concept of function: (a) because the most basic term of set theory is the membership predicate "… is a member of …," (∊) and that term, just as every other predicate, is a function (and the same is true for the less basic "…is a subset of …," i.e.⊃); (b).
-The term "ordered pairs" cannot serve as a definition for a function, since the very action of the ordering of the pairs is made by a function.
+Such an assumption might satisfy mathematicians, since in science it is acceptable to adopt certain concepts as primitives without contemplating their metaphysical essence, as long as they are useful as foundational building blocks for the theories at stake.
+In philosophy, however, we may not proceed in that way, for the analysis of the metaphysical essence of concepts is the very core of our work.
+From a metaphysical point of view, it is clear that the terms of set theory cannot precede the concept of function, for two reasons.
+First, because the most basic term of set theory is the membership predicate ‟… is a member of …,” (∊) and that term, just as is every other predicate, is a function (and the same is true for the less basic ‟… is a subset of …,” i.e.⊃); second, the term ‟ordered pairs” cannot serve as a definition for a function, since the very action of the ordering of the pairs is made by a function.

-All the concepts are objects, and therefore they, too, are discriminated by concepts.
+All concepts are objects, and therefore they, too, are discriminated by concepts.
 There are objects that are not concepts.
 An object of this type will be named an individuum.

 The existence of a concept in an object will be named capturing.
-Namely, when a concept applies to an object we will say that former captures the latter.
+Specifically, when a concept applies to an object we will say that the former captures the latter.

 A predicate is a grammatical expression denoting a concept.
-In predicate logic we distinguish between one-place predicate, denoting a property, and multi-place predicate, denoting a relation.
+In predicate logic we distinguish between a one-place predicate, denoting a property, and a multi-place predicate, denoting a relation.
 Below we will see that this distinction is misleading, and in fact those are various partitions of concepts.

 Variables of objects will be denoted by the letters x, y, z, w, sometimes with indexes.
-Usually, uppercase will denote concepts, lowercase – objects.
-However, I will not be strict about this distinction, since concepts might sometimes be dealt as objects, and flexibility is required for that purpose.
-These letters will therefore signify variables of objects of all types, including concepts, when discussed as being captured by other concepts (the latter serving as second order predicates).
+Usually, uppercase letters will denote concepts, and lowercase letters will denote objects.
+However, I will not be strict about this distinction, since concepts might sometimes be handled as objects, and flexibility is required for that purpose.
+These letters will therefore signify variables of objects of all types, including concepts, when discussed as being captured by other concepts (the latter serving as second-order predicates).

 Constants of objects of all types will be denoted by the letters attached to them throughout the discussion or, when unspecified, by a, b, c, d, sometimes with indexes.
 Here, too, I will not be strict about the lowercase-uppercase distinction.
-These letters will therefore signify constants of objects of all types, including concepts, when discussed as being captured by other concepts (the latter serving as second order predicates).
+These letters will therefore signify constants of objects of all types, including concepts, when discussed as being captured by other concepts (the latter serving as second-order predicates).

 Variables of sentences will be denoted by Φ, Ψ, sometimes with indexes.